JK-Cobre-Help/CRISPR-ScreenAnalysis/README.md

   + Controlled by `stage_fastqs` in `config.yml`

 + **MAGeCK Count**
-  + Reads paired-end or single-end FASTQs directly or from staged copies
+  + Reads directly from raw or staged (copied) FASTQs
+  + Supports both paired-end and single-end modes
-  + Uses a specified sgRNA library file for read assignment
+  + Assigns reads to sgRNAs from a user-provided library
   + Outputs both `.count.txt` and `.countsummary.txt` for all samples

 + **Automatic Design Matrix Generation**